mondoohq/docs/docs/mql/resources/os-pack/README.md

 description: The Operating Systems (OS) resource pack lets you use MQL to query and assess the security of your operating system packages and configuration.
 ---

-# Mondoo Operating Systems (OS) Resource Pack Reference
+# Operating Systems (OS) MQL Resource Pack Reference

 The Operating Systems (OS) resource pack lets you use MQL to query and assess the security of your operating system packages and configuration.